yazanbaker94/city-explorer/README.md

 ## Change Log
 27/06/2021 - 3:00 PM:
-Started the app and installed bootstrap and axios.
+Started the app and installed bootstrap and axios

 27/06/2021 - 4:00 PM:
 Retrieved data from axios.get() and added them to props